Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

 + *Service Contract*

-  A multi-validator responsible for creating an initial service by minting a single CIP-68 compliant Service NFT Asset and sending it to the user while sending the reference NFT to the spending endpoint.
-It also updates the metadata for the user and deletes the service by burning the Service NFT.
+  A validator responsible for creating an initial service by minting a single CIP-68 compliant Service NFT Asset and sending it to the user while sending the reference NFT to the spending endpoint.
+It also allows the wallet address with the user(merchant) NFT to update the metadata as well as deactivate the service.

 + *Account Contract*

-  A multi-validator responsible for creating an account for the user by minting a CIP-68 compliant Account NFT Asset and sending it to the user, while sending the reference NFT to the spending endpoint.
-It also updates the metadata for the Account and deletes the user account by burning a Account NFT.
+  A validator responsible for creating an account for the user by minting a CIP-68 compliant Account NFT Asset and sending it to the user, while sending the reference NFT to the Account contract address.
+It also alows the wallet address containing the user(subscriber) NFT to update the metadata for the Account and deletes the user account by burning the Account NFTs.

 + *Payment Contract*

   This is the core validator.
-A multi-validator responsible for holding the prepaid subscription fees for a service, renewing a subscription to a service, unsubscribing from a service and withdrawing subscription fees.
-The contract incorporates a linear vesting mechanism to gradually release subscription fees to the merchant over the subscription period.
+The validator responsible for holding the prepaid subscription fees for a service, renewing a subscription to a service, unsubscribing from a service and withdrawing subscription fees.
+The contract incorporates a linear vesting mechanism to gradually release subscription fees to the merchant over a subscriber specified subscription period.

 #pagebreak()

+\
 = Specification

 \